AlaaeddineBesbes/Proxy/README.md

 send the response back to the browser
 ## Installation
-in order to launch the scripts, we need first to configure a proxy in the firefox web browser. then we strat both of the proxies and we are set to go
+in order to launch the scripts, we need first to configure a proxy in the firefox web browser. then we start both of the proxies and we are set to go